psecio/parse/README.md

 To disable the use of annotations, use the `--disable-annotations` option.

-See the `examples` directory for some examples of the ues of annotations for *Parse*.
+See the `examples` directory for some examples of the use of annotations for *Parse*.

 The Checks
 ----------